 Bundling Your Mortgage and Auto Insurance

 Insurance companies reward customers who give them more business with big discounts.
-So, if you are looking for tips to reduce your mortgage insurance, buy home insurance from the same provider that insures your car.
+So, if you are looking for tips to reduce your mortgage insurance and save money, buy home insurance from the same provider that insures your car.
 You may be able to save over 19% by combining auto and home insurance policies with the same provider.

 Try Buying a Newly Built House or Condo